Essential Tips for Writing an Effective Elevator Pitch

 Pass the Mic

 You've put a lot of time into your elevator pitch, so it will be a big relief once you've delivered it successfully.
 But don't forget about the person on the receiving end.
-The best way to transition from a successful elevator pitch to a successful conversation is giving the other person a chance to wow you with his or her own elevator pitch.
+The best way to transition from a successful elevator pitch to a successful conversation is giving the other person a chance to wow you with their own elevator pitch.